woossi0/suite/docs/usermanual/source/processing/processes/vector/intersectionfc.rst

 IntersectionFeatureCollection
 =============================

-.. warning:: Document status: **Requires copyedit review (MP)**

 Description
 -----------

-The ``gs:IntersectionFeatureCollection`` process allows two feature collections to be intersected via spatial intersection and by attribute combination.
+The ``gs:IntersectionFeatureCollection`` process intersects two feature collections using spatial intersection and attribute combination.

-The geometries in the feature collections can be intersected by a straight spatial intersection, or the output can use the original geometries from either input without any spatial processing.
+The geometries in the feature collections can be intersected (``intersectionMode``) by a spatial intersection (``INTERSECTION``) or the output can use the original geometries from either inputs (``FIRST`` or ``SECOND``) without any spatial processing.

 The attributes of the output feature collection are determined by a list of attributes from both of the input geometries, specified as two lists, one from each input.
 If these parameters are left blank, all attributes will be used.

 In addition to the above parameters, the areas of each feature collection can be included as attributes, as well as the percentage of intersection.

 The names of the output attributes will be altered.
-The new attribute names will have the originating feature collection, an underscore, and then be followed with the name of the original attribute (``feature_attr``).
+The new attribute names will consist of the  originating feature collection, an underscore, and the name of the original attribute (``feature_attr``).

 .. figure:: img/intersectionfc.png